 KANAWHA COUNTY, WV (WOWK) – The Kanawha-Charleston Health Department says two more Kanawha County residents have died in connection to COVID-19.

-The deaths bring the county to 347 deaths.
-The West Virginia Department of Health and Human Resources has the number of deaths related to the virus in Kanawha County at 377.
+Health officials confirmed the death of a 54-year-old male who was vaccinated and a 76-year-old male who was unvaccinated.
+The death brings Kanawha County to 369 COVID-19 related deaths.
+The West Virginia Department of Health and Human Resources has the number of deaths related to the virus in Kanawha County at 402.
 The KCHD has previously told WOWK this difference is because the state has reviewed these death records, but the information has not yet been sent to the KCHD.

-Kanawha County currently has 1,962 active COVID-19 cases.
-With no newly reported recoveries in the past 24 hours, the number of Kanawha County residents who have recovered from the virus remains at 16,744.
+Kanawha County currently has 2,202 active COVID-19 cases.
+The number of Kanawha County residents who have recovered from the virus is now at 18,116.